The Big Mango is a completely different beast come nightfall, and Bangkok’s best night markets are a proud testament to that fact.

 Expect to see other tourists here, but in far fewer numbers than during the day — there is more of an easy-going local vibe — and just outside the perimeter of the market there are plenty of restaurants and bars attracting a young crowd.

-Open from 9pm until around as late at 3am.
+JJ Green is open from 9pm until around as late at 3am.
 Take the BTS to Mo Chit, or the MRT to Chatuchak Park where a short stroll will get you here.

 Described by some as Thailand’s best hipster market, ArtBox is a showcase of up and coming Thai creative talent.
 The stalls at this popup market are housed in moveable shipping containers (meaning that ArtBox’s location is not fixed) so head to their Facebook page to check their latest location.